Corporate governance

 Effective income tax rate

 As a large Australian company, Woodside's taxable profits are subject to corporate income tax in Australia at 30%.
 However, a company’s effective income tax rate will not necessarily be 30% of its reported profit.
 This is due to differences between tax laws (which govern the calculation of taxable profits) and accounting standards (which govern the calculation of reported profit).
-In 2023 Woodside’s effective income tax rate on its reported Australian profits (30.2%) was higher than the 30% corporate income tax rate.
-Further details are contained in Woodside’s Annual Report 2023.
+In 2024 Woodside’s effective income tax rate on its reported Australian profits was 26.9%.
+Further details are contained in Woodside’s 2024 Annual Report.

-Woodside also has activities in foreign jurisdictions and as a result pays taxes overseas – learn more in the section below, including our global all-in effective tax rate.
+Woodside also has activities in foreign jurisdictions and as a result pays taxes overseas – learn more in the section below, including our global normalised all-in effective tax rate

 Total